abberdeen/circuitid-csharp/docs/ChatRoomsApi.md

 ## CreateChatRoom

-> GetChatRoom200Response CreateChatRoom (Chatrooms chatrooms)
+> GetChatRoom200Response CreateChatRoom (ChatroomsCreateOrPatch chatroomsCreateOrPatch)

 Create a new object